 Executive Summary

 To leverage the SSOFI provider server in AngularJS style user interfaces, as well as authentication to third party servers, a simple, lightweight JSON/REST protocol has been provided.
-This document described how to use it.
+This document describes how to use it.

 Standard Three Party Interaction